 You must tell Ofsted in advance about any changes that will affect your childcare.

-You’ll need to log in using your Government Gateway ID and choose ‘self-service’.
+To use this service you will need to log in using your Government Gateway ID.

 Reporting accidents and incidents

 You can access the relevant forms and guidance on the GOV.UK page Report a serious childcare incident to report:

 - the death of a child

 - where a person’s suitability to look after children might be affected, including:

 - involvement with social services or the police

 - events that might affect the smooth running of the childcare, such as a fire or flooding at the premises

 - serious accidents, injuries or illnesses to a child, including confirmed cases of COVID-19 (coronavirus)